-All rooms reserved on your tour are standard; however, if you wish to upgrade your room (eg to a lake view or suite etc), please speak to your tour consultant, who will be able to advise you about the options and the applicable supplements.
+All rooms reserved on your tour are standard; however, if you wish to upgrade your room (eg to a lake view or suite etc), please speak to your travel consultant, who will be able to advise you about the options and the applicable supplements.

 For all group and individual tours, hotel check-in / check-out time is normally 12 noon, but this does vary between hotels.
 Early check in and late check out cannot be pre-booked, but can sometimes be negotiated on site.